 Approved: 04/13/2015 Reviewed: 1/24/2022 Revised: 10/23/2017

-The Knoxville Community School District and Board will not discriminate in educational programs on the basis of race, creed, color, national origin, gender, sexual orientation, gender identity, disability, religion, marital status, socioeconomic status or genetic information.
-The Board and the District will not discriminate in employment opportunities on the basis of age, race, creed, color, gender, gender orientation, gender identity, national origin, religion, or disability.
+The Knoxville Community School District and Board will not discriminate in educational programs on the basis of race, creed, color, national origin, gender, sexual orientation, gender identity, disability, religion, marital status, socioeconomic status (for programs) in it's educational programs and its employment practices. or genetic information.
+The belief in equal educational opportunity serves as a guide for the board and employees in making decisions relating to school district facilities, employment, selection of educational materials, equipment, curriculum, and regulations affecting students.
+There is a grievance procedure for processing complaints of discrimination.
+If you have questions or a grievance related to this policy please contact: District Equity Coordinator Linda Russell, Director of Human Resources at 309 W Main, Knoxville, IA 50138, (641)842-6551 or linda.russell@kcsd.k12.ia.us.
 Further, the District and the Board affirm the right of all students and staff to be treated with respect and to be protected from intimidation, discrimination, physical harm, and harassment.

 The District has separate procedures for reports or complaints of sexual harassment governed by Title IX of the Education Amendments Act of 1972.
 These procedures are available on the Districts website.
 For reports or complaints of sexual harassment outside of the District’s Title IX jurisdiction, the District may follow any other applicable policy or procedures to respond to such a report or complaint.